AWARDS, LEADERSHIP OPPORTUNITIES, AND FELLOWSHIPS

 An ASHG Portal login is required to access the submission webpages for each program.
 This is the login you used if you have joined/renewed an ASHG membership.
 Click here to create an ASHG Portal account.
 Please note: your username is the email address associated with your membership.
 Upon login, you will be asked to give the submission system permission to access your ASHG account information.

-ASHG, in partnership with NHGRI and Biogen, is pleased to provide the Human Genetics Scholars Initiative, a program created to help advance diversity and inclusion in the field.
+ASHG, in partnership with NHGRI, Biogen, GSK and Roche is pleased to provide the Human Genetics Scholars Initiative, a program created to help advance diversity and inclusion in the field.
 The program will identify, mentor, and help prepare a select group of high-potential, diverse early-career individuals for professional success.
 In addition, scholars will develop and sustain a community of researchers across generations committed to diversity and inclusion, who are willing to foster sustained attention to these issues in their research institutions and training programs.
-Meet the 2019-2021 scholars.
+Meet the 2019-2022 scholars.

-ASHG is governed by a Board of Directors comprised of the President, President-elect, Secretary, Treasurer, the Past President, Executive Director, and other members of the Society, including one trainee member and one early-career member.
+ASHG is governed by a Board of Directors comprised of the President, President-elect, Secretary, Treasurer, the Past President, Chief Executive Officer, and other members of the Society, including one trainee member and one early-career member.
 Board members are elected for a three-year term.
-ASHG holds an election each year to fill vacating positions.
-ASHG members are invited to submit nominations for Board candidates.
-Self-nominations are permitted.
+ASHG members are invited to apply and nominate colleagues for Board candidates.
+An annual election is held with candidates rising from these applications.

 ASHG is proud to support National DNA Day through the Annual DNA Day Essay Contest.
 This contest is open to students in grades 9-12 worldwide and asks students to examine, question, and reflect on important concepts in genetics.
 Essays are expected to be well-reasoned arguments that indicate a deep understanding of scientific concepts related to the essay question.
 They are evaluated by ASHG members through three rounds of scoring.
 Submit your essay today!